VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 9.2.1 Lands in Current Use

-In 2023 over 19,000 parcels were enrolled in Current Use, totaling over 2.5 million acres statewide.
+In 2023 over 19,000 parcels were enrolled in current use, totaling over 2.5 million acres statewide.
 [Explore parcels enrolled in Current Use](https://www.arcgis.com/apps/mapviewer/index.html?webmap=6e82347c410d4c00bab809a8a6e5350b).

-In addition, Current Use parcels may only have a percentage of their acreage enrolled.
+In addition, current use parcels may only have a percentage of their acreage enrolled.
 The statewide average enrollment is 92.5%, with 75% of parcels between 92-100%.

 ![2023_CurrentUse](https://github.com/user-attachments/assets/4a0bf7fd-a32d-4217-9f63-b23782bb5f56)
-**Figure 16: Parcels Enrolled in Current Use.** *Shaded parcels are enrolled in the Current Use Program as of 2023 (left).
+**Figure 16: Parcels Enrolled in Current Use.** *Shaded parcels are enrolled in the current use program as of 2023 (left).
 A parcel may be fully or partially enrolled (right).*